corda/corda-logic-app-adapter/readme.md

 =========================

 Logic App Connectors ‘provide quick access to events, data, and actions across services, protocols, and platforms’.
-The Corda Logic App Connector will support two _Actions_:
+The Corda Logic App Connector will support the following _Actions_:

  1. Create a new Instance of a Contract (M1)
  2. Execute a Function on a Contract (M1)